Ria424/developers-animatesdk-docs/Filter_object/Filter15.md

 #### Description

-Property; a float value that specifies the saturation value of the filter.
+Property; `float`; a float value that specifies the saturation value of the filter.
 Acceptable values are from -100 to 100.
 This property is defined for Filter objects with a value of "adjustColorFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example